 Voodoo Music Experience.
 The monstrous 3-day Voodoo Fest draws 150,000 youngish people to the City Park festival grounds, where over 100 acts fill 6 stages and a huge dance space.
 The diverse lineup features major stars from Metallica to Macklemore and Skrillex to Snoop Dogg, plus up-and-comers and a solid crop of locals.
 Eclectic art and exotic performances, Halloween-costumed people-watching, and food and drink round out the available diversions.
 Tickets range from $125 to $1,000. www.worshipthemusic.com.

-Words & Music: A Literary Fest in New Orleans.
-This highly ambitious literary and music conference offers round-table discussions with eminent authors with varying connections to the city; original drama, poetry readings, master classes, and writing competitions. www.wordsandmusic.org; [tel] 504/586-1609.
+Words & Music: A Literary Fest.
+This highly ambitious literary and music conference offers round-table discussions with eminent authors with varying connections to the city; original drama, poetry readings, master classes, and writing competitions. https://faulknersociety.org.
+504/586-1609.
 Mid-November.

 Po-Boy Festival.
-You could just go to the participating restaurants any other day of the year—surely the wait will be shorter—but there probably won’t be a blessing of the po’ boy.
-This one-day fest along Oak Street is crazy crowded, but there are indeed some dang deelish sandwiches and it’s a fun locals’ scene. www.poboyfest.com.
+Okay, you could just go to the participating restaurants any other day of the year—surely the wait will be shorter—but there probably won’t be a blessing of the po’ boy.
+This 1-day fest along Oak Street is crazy crowded, but there are indeed some dang deelish sandwiches and it’s a fun locals’ scene. www.poboyfest.com.
 Late November.

 LUNA Fête.
 An immediate hit after its 2014 debut, this free, multi-day, multi-location “Light Up” festival uses lighting, music, and video projected onto architecturally significant buildings around Lafayette Square, creating artistic awesomeness. www.artsneworleans.org/event/luna-fete.

 Celebration in the Oaks.
-Hundreds of thousands of lights illustrating holiday themes bedeck sections of City Park, and a walking and miniature-train tour lets you take in the charm and grandeur at your leisure.
+Thousands of lights illustrating holiday themes bedeck sections of City Park, and a walking and miniature-train tour lets you take in the charm and grandeur at your leisure.
 It’s simple, affordable, nostalgic winter wonderment for the whole family.
-Plus there’s ice skating and carousel and amusement park rides. www.neworleanscitypark.com; [tel] 544/482-4888.
+Plus there’s ice skating and amusement-park rides. www.neworleanscitypark.com.
+544/482-4888.
 Late November to early January.

 New Year’s Eve.
-The countdown party takes place in Jackson Square and, in the Southern equivalent of Times Square, revelers watch a lighted fleur-de-lis drop from the top of Jackson Brewery.
-Fireworks ensue.
+The countdown party takes place in Jackson Square and, in the New Orleans equivalent of Times Square, revelers watch a lighted fleur-de-lis drop from the top of Jackson Brewery.
+Fantastic fireworks ensue.
 December 31.